passlab/DCFG/dyninst_CFG/README.md

 After than replace the system libdwarf installation by overwriting the two files "sudo cp libdwarf/libdwarf.a /usr/lib", and "sudo cp libdwarf/libdwarf.h /usr/include".
 After that, redo the cmake/make/make install steps for installation

 1. cd to the dyninst_CFG folder and modify the setenv.sh file so the DYNINST_INSTALL env points to where the dyninst is installed
-1. source the setenv.sh file "source setenv.sh" (need to do this each time for a new shell environment/login).
+1. source the setenv.sh file: "source setenv.sh" (need to do this each time for a new shell environment/login).
 1. "cmake ." and "make" will build the CFG executable.
 1. ./CFG hello will create the control-flow graph for hello